# #

 Next,

-STORIES THAT SHOW HOW THINGS WORKED
+VIII.3.
+DRAMAS THAT SHOW HOW THINGS WORK

 "I played the child," Louis would say of pretending to be retarded.
 At age 15 he had absorbed the court's duplicity: "Everything becomes cleverness, design, false deference, boundless flattery and and bitterness at heart..."